-With climate-related disclosure and "greenwashing" attracting attention recently, directors should be aware that these topics have become an area of increased corporate regulatory scrutiny in 2022.
+With climate-related disclosure and "greenwashing" attracting attention recently, directors should be aware that these topics have become an area of increased corporate regulatory scrutiny.

-ASIC Chair, Joe Longo, stated that ESG and climate-related disclosures by listed companies are a "core focus" of the Commission's 2022 corporate governance priorities.9 Additionally, the ACCC Chair pledged in March to "closely scrutinise businesses making environmental and sustainability claims, including claims about consumer goods, manufacturing, the energy sector, and carbon neutrality".
+ASIC Chair, Joe Longo, stated that ESG and climate-related disclosures by listed companies are a "core focus" of the Commission's 2022 corporate governance priorities.8 Additionally, the ACCC Chair pledged in March to "closely scrutinise businesses making environmental and sustainability claims, including claims about consumer goods, manufacturing, the energy sector, and carbon neutrality".9

 ASIC defines "greenwashing" as the practice of misrepresenting the extent to which a financial product or investment strategy is environmentally friendly, sustainable or ethical.
 ASIC states that labels or statements about a product's green credentials should not be misleading, emphasising that "being 'true to label' is not a nice-to-have, it's a regulatory must have".
 In their information sheet on how to avoid greenwashing, ASIC outlined a list of questions to consider and examples of misconduct which are particularly useful to directors in this space - notably the sheet sheds light on the importance of not using ambiguous or vague terminology or providing inadequate explanations.
-While the information sheet states that it "focuses on sustainability-related products issued by funds, its principles may apply to other entities that offer or promote financial products that take into account sustainability-related considerations".
-Importantly, ASIC recognises the recommendations made by the Financial Stability Board's Task Force on Climate-related Financial Disclosures (TCFD), and encourages voluntary disclosure in accordance with the TCFD framework.
-They expect that anyone who follows the framework will be well placed in future.
+While the information sheet states that it "focuses on sustainability-related products issued by funds, its principles may apply to other entities that offer or promote financial products that take into account sustainability-related considerations".10